JetBrains/Qodana/topics/insights.md

 <show-structure depth="3"/>

-Insights let you examine aggregated data on organizational and team levels in Qodana Cloud.
+Insights let you examine aggregated data on organizational and team levels in %cloud%.
 This feature is available under the Ultimate Plus [license](pricing.md).

 To view insights on an organization level, in the upper part of your [organization](cloud-organizations.topic)